 Firefox and Google Chrome are two of the most popular browsers around.
-Despite how popular they are, there are still browser security issues with these two browsers.
+Despite how popular they are, these two still suffer browser security issues.
 They have a problem with leaking your IP address, even when you are using a VPN.

 This issue was discovered and discussed on Github last year, but many are completely unaware of them.
 Here are the basics which were discussed:

 This online security blog is written for those who are not computer experts.
 To put it in simple terms:

 - Firefox and Google Chrome can allow websites to find the IP address which was issued by your ISP.